Pierre Gaspard Chaumette: Role in the dechristianization of France

 Chaumette is considered one of the ultra-radical enragés of the French Revolution.
 He demanded the formation of a Revolutionary Army which was to "force avarice and greed to yield up the riches of the earth" in order to redistribute wealth, and feed troops and the urban populations.
 However, he is much more known today for his role in the dechristianization movement.
 Chaumette was an ardent critic of Christianity, which he considered "ridiculous ideas" that "have been very helpful to [legitimize] despotism."
 His views were heavily influenced by atheist and materialist writers Paul d'Holbach, Denis Diderot and Jean Meslier.
 Chaumette saw religion as a relic of superstitious eras that did not reflect the intellectual achievements of the Age of Enlightenment.
 Indeed, for Chaumette, "church and counterrevolution were one and the same."
 Thus, he proceeded to pressure several priests and bishops into abjuring their positions.

 Chaumette organized a Festival of Reason on 10 November 1793, which boasted a Goddess of Reason, portrayed by an actress, on an elevated platform in the Notre Dame Cathedral.
 He was such a passionate opponent of Christianity that in December 1792, he even publicly changed his name from Pierre-Gaspard Chaumette to Anaxagoras Chaumette, explaining: "I was formerly called Pierre-Gaspard Chaumette because my god-father believed in the saints.
 Since the revolution I have taken the name of a saint who was hanged for his republican principles."
-It has been suggested that his criticism was also influenced by the Church's stance on homosexual relations.
+It has been suggested by Daniel Guérin that his criticism was also influenced by the Church's stance on homosexual relations.